brenolf/factory-granny/README.md

 expect(instance.spy).to.have.been.calledOnce
 ```

-You can call `build` instead of `get` in order to get an object with all the attributes given, but not needing to instantiate the returned function.
+You can also call `build` instead of `get` in order to get an object with all the attributes given, but not needing to instantiate the returned function.

 ```js
 /*